DevelopersTree/BeKurdi/README.md

 # Be Kurdi (بە کوردی)
-Kurdish language is being written in a diverse number of alphabets, most notably: [Sorani Alphabet, Latin Alphabet And Crylic Alphabet](https://en.wikipedia.org/wiki/Kurdish_alphabets).
+Kurdish language is being written in three main alphabets: [Sorani Alphabet, Latin Alphabet And Crylic Alphabet](https://en.wikipedia.org/wiki/Kurdish_alphabets).
 This library provides a simple way to convert bodies of text between the different alphabets.

 # State of the project
 This project is at its very early stages, but we do welcome contribution from everyone.
 You can help us in the following ways: